-Rachel Clement, Policy Lead
+Rachel Clement, Co-Chair

-Ms. Rachel Clement is a Policy Associate at the International Center for Research on Women (ICRW).
+Rachel Clement is a Policy Advocate at the International Center for Research on Women (ICRW).
 In this role, she implements ICRW’s advocacy strategy and monitors relevant policy developments within the U.S. Government and among select international policy making arenas, including the UN.
 Ms. Clement has over 5 years of professional experience at organizations as respected and diverse as the US Department of State’s Bureau of Population, Refugees and Migration, the Coalition for Adolescent Girls, Big Brothers Big Sisters, and Plan International, and has worked in contexts such as Ecuador, Vietnam, Russia and the Philippines on youth and gender issues.
-Since joining ICRW in 2015, Ms. Clement has written for Ms. magazine, Girls Globe and ICRW’s own blog on the topics of economic empowerment, child marriage and adolescent girl’s agency.
+Since joining ICRW in 2015, Ms. Clement has written for the Hill, Ms. magazine, Girls Globe and ICRW’s own blog on the topics of economic empowerment, child marriage and adolescent girl’s agency.
 She has also spoken on panels and to university classes on the topics of adolescent girls and child marriage.
 Ms. Clement is the co-author on a chapter of the forthcoming UFNPA The State of World Population report on challenges facing girls in early adolescence.
 Ms. Clement’s ICRW portfolio includes gender-based violence, youth and girls, HIV/AIDS, LGBTI and aging populations, and urbanization in development.
 She earned her B.A. in Sociology and Spanish and her M.A. in International Development Studies from the George Washington University, with a concentration in youth and gender.
 Ms. Clement is fluent in Spanish and conversant in German.

-Christa Stewart, Networking Lead
+Alyssa Newlon, Networking Lead